Can Voice Assistants in care homes transform residents’ experiences?

-Loneliness is a major contributor to Alzheimer’s and in the UK can increase risk of premature death by up to 25% as well as lead to alcoholism and depression.
-Technology can help address this by enabling regular contact with distant friends and family and with voice assistants they can keep their minds sharp and get reminders of social appointments.
-Whilst not a replacement for companionship, they do provide a degree of interaction with the outside world in a way that screen- or keyboard-based devices may not.
+Loneliness is a significant contributor to Alzheimer’s and in the UK can increase the risk of premature death by up to 25% as well as lead to alcoholism and depression.
+Technology can help address this by enabling regular contact with distant friends and family and with voice assistants, they can keep their minds sharp and get reminders of social appointments.
+While not a replacement for companionship, they do provide a degree of interaction with the outside world in a way that screen- or keyboard-based devices may not.

-Amazon’s Alexa can read you audio books (it’s connected to the Amazon Audio Book Store, Audible featuring 100,000+ titles).
-You can request any music too.
-A great way for the elderly to reminisce.
+Amazon’s Alexa can read you audiobooks (it’s connected to the Amazon Audio Book Store, Audible featuring 100,000+ titles).
+You can request any music, too.
+An excellent way for the elderly to reminisce.

 But voice assistant in care homes can also help senior residents in more everyday situations.

 Simple tasks, such as making shopping lists or setting reminders (like visiting grandchildren or hair appointment) become a breeze.
-With the right integrations residents can even control the heating and lighting with voice commands.
-And there’s no physical dexterity required, all can be done direct from the bed or chair.
+With the right integrations, residents can even control the heating and lighting with voice commands.
+And there’s no physical ability required.
+All can be done directly from the bed or chair.

 As a person’s voice pattern is unique, just as a fingerprint is, you can use technology to lock and unlock doors and devices.